m-skolnick/cli_readme_builder/README.md

 ## Overview

-The goal of this package is to automated the process of creating a readme file for Dart console applications.
+The goal of this package is to automate the process of creating a readme file for Dart console applications.

 ### How it Works